-- Parking along curbs painted yellow (no parking zones and fire zones) near buildings is not allowed, except to unload and load student belongings.
+- Parking along curbs painted yellow is not allowed, except to unload and load student belongings.
 Hazard flasher lights must be used when loading or unloading (no exceptions).
 Immediately upon unloading or loading, the vehicle must be moved.
 A 10-minute limit will be enforced.
 Vehicles not moved will receive tickets.

-- Improper parking in handicapped zones, reserved parking spaces and along roads marked no parking is not allowed.
+- Improper parking in accessible zones, reserved parking spaces, roads marked “no parking” is not allowed.

-- All unregistered cars will have license plates investigated by the business office and fines issued to the vehicle owners.
+- Unregistered vehicles may have license plates investigated and fines issued to the vehicle owners.